graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Authorization Extension Methods

-Historically, there are two repositories in [graphql-dotnet](https://github.com/graphql-dotnet) org that provide APIs for configuring authorization requirements:
+Historically, there are two repositories in [graphql-dotnet](https://github.com/graphql-dotnet) org that provide APIs for configuring authorization requirements.

 | Name | Package | Description |
 |------|---------|-------------|